Graduate with little or no debt

 Visit the NAU Graduate Admissions website for additional information about graduate school application deadlines, eligibility for study, and admissions policies.

 International applicants have additional admission requirements.
 Please see the International Graduate Admissions Policy.

 Individual program admission requirements over and above admission to NAU are required.

 - Prerequisites (one of the following, completed prior to enrolling in the program)

-- ENG 101 and 102 or ENG 105 (or equivalent) with a minimum grade of B. Math (College Algebra) with a minimum grade of C. Laboratory Science with a minimum grade of C, OR
+- ENG 101 and 102 or ENG 105 (or equivalent) or 6 units of English or composition coursework with a minimum grade of B. Math (College Algebra) with a minimum grade of C. Laboratory Science with a minimum grade of C, OR

 - Elementary Education Teaching Certificate